Improving shadow estimation with locally-optimal dual frames: Observable estimation with informationally complete measurements

 Despite their appealing statistical properties, optimal duals~\eqref{eq:opt-duals-def} cannot be used in practice for large systems.
 First of all, in order to compute them one would need perfect knowledge of the measured state, which is typically not available due to the difficulty of performing state tomography on multi-qubit systems.
 Second, even assuming that the state is known, for a system of $n$ qubits the frame operator is an exponentially large matrix in $n$, which makes obtaining and storing the optimal duals a challenging task.

 One possible approach to address the first problem is to replace the measurement probabilities $p_m$ with observed frequencies $f_m$ in Eq.~\eqref{eq:opt-duals-def}.
 This approach has been already proposed in the literature and tested for small systems~\cite{ZhouOCPOVM2014, Fischer2024DualOptimization}.
 However, there are two drawbacks.
 First, for large systems the number of observed outcomes in a typical experiment tend to be just a tiny fraction of the total number of possible outcomes.
-Second, as shown in App.~\ref{app:comparison-tomography}, this simple approach tends to produce estimators that are \textit{biased}, thus practically limiting this approach to systems consisting of at most a few qubits.
+Second, as shown in App.~\ref{app:comparison-tomography}, this simple approach tends to produce estimators that are \textit{biased} unless one uses independent datasets for computing the duals and performing estimations.
+Thus, this method either suffers from doubled measurement overhead and worse variances, or is practically limited to systems consisting of a few qubits.

 As elaborated in Sec.~\ref{sec:main-idea}, in this work we propose to use a data-driven approach to find an effective and classically compact set of state-dependent duals that yields unbiased estimators with lower statistical error compared to many other state-of-the art approaches.